Parent-Child Mindfulness and Self-Compassion Class (MSC-CC)

 Upcoming Classes and Workshops

-Free Self-Compassion for Children and Caregivers Informational Session
+Mindfulness and Self-Compassion for Children and Caregivers (MSC-CC) Info Session

-This session is designed for caregivers of children who would like to help kids grow self-compassion.
-You will be provided with an overview of the 6-Week Parent-Child Self-Compassion class as well as tips on how to help children (and you) acquire self-compassion.
-Additionally, those who would like to stay on 15 minutes after the session will receive the road map to the Self-Compassion for Children and Caregivers Teacher Training program.
+This free intro session is designed for caregivers of children.
+Receive an overview of the 6-session Parent-Child Mindfulness and Self-Compassion class as well as tips on how to help children (and yourself) grow self-compassion.
+Those who would like can stay on after the session will receive a road map for learning to teach self-compassion (MSC-CC) to children.

 Related Testimonials